What does the black arrow mark on an airport diagram indicate?

 Prepare for the Envoy Technical Test with flashcards and multiple-choice questions, each providing detailed hints and explanations.
 Ace your exam with confidence!

 The black arrow mark on an airport diagram indicates the highest obstacle on an Instrument Approach Procedure (IAP), Standard Instrument Departure (SID), or Standard Terminal Arrival Route (STAR).
-This marking is crucial for pilots as it provides vital safety information regarding potential obstructions that could impact flight operations during critical phases of flight such as approach and departure.
+This is critical information for pilots as it helps them understand potential hazards in the airspace associated with the approaches to and departures from an airport.
+By highlighting the highest obstacle, the diagram assists in ensuring safe vertical separation and aids in the planning of flight maneuvers around these obstacles.

 Subscribe